openstack/security-doc/security-guide/source/management.rst

 fashion.
 These changes are typically solved through configuration management.

-Likewise, it is important to protect the cloud deployment from being configured or manipulated by malicious entities.
+It is important to protect the cloud deployment from being configured or manipulated by malicious entities.
 With many systems in a cloud employing compute and networking virtualization, there are distinct challenges applicable to OpenStack which must be addressed through integrity lifecycle management.

-Finally, administrators must perform command and control over the cloud for various operational functions.
+Administrators must perform command and control over the cloud for various operational functions.
 It is important these command and control facilities are understood and secured.